-Pictet is signatory to the UN Principles for Responsible Banking and was an early signatory to the Principles for Responsible Investing in 2007.
+Pictet was an early signatory to the Principles for Responsible Investing in 2007.
 Pictet is a member of the International Corporate Governance Network (ICGN).

 Swiss associations

 Pictet Wealth Management is also a member of a number of local investment associations discussing Responsible Investing topics, including Swiss Sustainable Finance, Swiss Association of Private Banks, Swiss Banking Association.